-The GDPR approaches consent in a more nuanced way, requiring organizations to obtain consent prior to collecting a person’s data and granting data subjects broader rights to restrict the processing of their personal data (that is, allow an organization to store but not process it).
-Therefore, despite the absence of an express right to opt out of data sale, the GDPR presents more significant challenges to any business that deals with personal data.
+The GDPR approaches consent in a more nuanced way.
+It requires organizations to obtain consent prior to collecting a person’s data and giving a third party access to it.
+It also grants data subjects broader rights to restrict data processing (that is, to allow an organization to store but not process their personal data).
+Therefore, despite the absence of an express right to opt out of data sale, the GDPR has a more significant impact on how businesses deal with personal data.

 Under the GDPR, with some exceptions, data controllers and data processors must appoint a data protection officer (DPO).
 The DPO’s role is to advise the organization on data protection obligations, monitor internal compliance, and act as a contact point for data subjects and the supervisory authority.
 He or she must have expertise in the field of data protection.

 The CCPA does not require businesses to appoint a DPO or another designated employee to deal with compliance and data protection.
 Thus, businesses do not have to hire an arbitrator to monitor whether they protect consumers’ rights and do business in full compliance with the standard.
 But we hope that businesses will approach CCPA compliance in a sensible way and ask for legal advice to ensure that they have all controls in place.

 Both regulations provide for significant financial penalties in case of non-compliance.
 GDPR fines can reach €20 million or 4% annual global turnover, whichever is higher.
 The CCPA allows for fines of up to $2,500 per violation or $7,500 per intentional violation.
 On top of that, the CCPA grants consumers the right to take private action, such as filing class-action lawsuits against businesses seeking compensation of $100 to $750 per consumer, per incident.
 Unlike the GDPR, the CCPA provides businesses with 30 days to cure alleged violations and avoid penalties.